AIR 13708 in GATE 2015 to AIR 97 in GATE 2016 (ME) – Anshul Tiwari

 GATE tests your concepts and understanding of a subject.
 I secured under 200 rank in most of the tests.
 I was confident that this year is going to be different as I was thoroughly prepared.
 I attempted for 89 marks and got 83 marks.
 My accuracy was up to the mark, reason being I attempted test series sincerely, which helped me to curb my mistakes.
 I secured AIR 97 in GATE 2016.
 I realized the mistakes I made earlier in my preparation and overcame my fears and reservations about this exam.
 I also cleared ESE 2016 with AIR 62.
 I got job offers from BPCL, IOCL, NTPC, and ONGC.
 My hard work paid off as I was able to attain what I always wanted to.
 For achieving success “All you need is the plan, the road map, and the courage to press on to your destination.”

 Changes I made for GATE 2016 –

 - Focused on subjects as according to the weight allotted to them.

 - Practiced previous year papers within the prescribed time limits.

 - Joined and attempted test series diligently and analyzed it properly.

 - Maintained a separate formula notebook and revised it daily in the last one month.

-In the end I would like to say, you need to have a focused plan, consistency and a lot of practice to clear this exam.
-Luck factor is also there, but you can minimize it if you cover all the bases properly.
+In the end, I would like to say, you need to have a focused plan, consistency and a lot of practice to clear this exam.
+The luck factor is also there, but you can minimize it if you cover all the bases properly.
 It is said that “The harder I work the more luck I seem to have.”
 If I can do it, anyone can do it.
 Don’t be scared of failure, as Failure is the stepping stone for success.
 Make as many mistakes during the preparation phase and test series, so that you can rectify them in the final exam.
 If you are diligent and focused, you can crack this exam in 6-7 months of focused and planned studies.
 “Work until your idols become your rivals.”
 All the best.